Posted 2.03. 2019 by Cekindo / Last update on 20.11. 2020

 In 2018, the nominal GDP per capita has hit approximately US$2,546.

-Vietnam’s inflation index is currently stable at around 4%-5%, which also creates a relatively favorable economic environment.
+Vietnam’s inflation index is currently stable at around 4%-5%.
+This creates a relatively favorable economic environment.

 The influx of foreign capital has provided an important catalyst for Vietnam’s economic growth.

-The demand for new and improved housing brought by foreign white-collar workers and wealthy families in Vietnam has become the main leading force in the growth of real estate in the country.
+The demand for new and improved housing brought by foreign white-collar workers and wealthy families in Vietnam has become the main leading force in the growth of real estate.

 In 2016, the price of high-end apartments in Ho Chi Minh City (HCMC) —known by the locals as Saigon—has soared to US$4,000—US$5,000 per square meter.